5 Reasons Not To Read the New CREEM Magazine

 3. You love reading press releases copied and pasted by an unpaid intern

-Hey, it works for digital media conglomerates, but that’s not CREEM.
+It works for digital media conglomerates, but that’s not CREEM.

-We’ve returned to move the focus of music journalism back where it belongs — on the fans.
+We’re returning the focus of music journalism back where it belongs — on the fans.
 We don’t work for publicists, we work for you.

 4. You prefer rock magazines that put celebrity pop stars and reality TV personalities on the cover